 WBT is based on the idea that we learn best when all parts of the brain are engaged.
 This means that students who use Whole Brain Teaching techniques are more likely to remember what they’ve learned and be successful in school.
 The key to WBT is interaction.
 Students are actively involved in the learning process, which helps them to understand and remember information better.
+It is a simple technique that has huge results.

 Why is Whole Brain Teaching So Effective?

-The premise behind whole brain teaching strategies is that it motivates areas of the brain that direct instruction often doesn’t reach.
-When we use whole brain teaching in the classroom, it forces both sides of the brain to work together.
+The premise behind whole-brain teaching strategies is that it motivates areas of the brain that direct instruction often doesn’t reach.
+When we use whole-brain teaching in the classroom, it forces both sides of the brain to work together.
 The idea is that the motor cortex and the prefrontal cortex work together to control our movements and thoughts.
-When we use whole brain teaching strategies, we are stimulating both of these areas at the same time.
+When we use whole-brain teaching strategies, we are stimulating both of these areas at the same time.
 This helps students to better understand and remember information.

 You see, when both sides of the brain are working together, it’s more likely that a student will be engaged in what they’re learning.
-When students are actively engaged in the learning process, they tend to naturally follow classroom rules because it leaves less to chance (or their own “interpretation” of right versus wrong).
+When students are actively engaged in the learning process, they tend to naturally follow classroom rules because it leaves less chance (or their own “interpretation” of right versus wrong).

 Whole Brain Teaching vs. Traditional Teaching

-The best part is that you don’t need any special equipment or materials to start using whole brain teaching in your classroom.
-If you’re looking for a way to engage your students and help them learn more effectively, whole brain teaching may be the answer.
+The best part is that you don’t need any special equipment or materials to start using whole-brain teaching in your classroom.
+If you’re looking for a way to engage your students and help them learn more effectively, whole-brain teaching may be the answer.

 There are many different whole brain teaching strategies that you can use in your classroom, but some of the most popular ones include: